Shop

-With its signature rich, malty flavor, medium bitterness, and impressive ABV, the Belgian quad is a beer which has stood the test of time – literally.
+With its signature rich, malty flavor, medium bitterness, and impressive ABV, the Belgian quad is a beer that has literally stood the test of time.
 A subcategory of Belgian strong ale, the quad or “quadrupel” has a fascinating history and delectable flavor profile.
 Both make learning about this storied European style worthwhile.
-And of course great reasons to try a few.
+And, of course, excellent reasons to try a few.

 The Belgian quad has roots dating back to the sixth century in Europe when monks brewed beer.

-“Historically, a quadrupel is a Trappist style of brewing,” says Rick Debar, Director of Operations at Brewery Ommegang in Cooperstown, NY, well-known for its Belgian-style quadruple ale called Three Philosophers.
+“Historically, a quadrupel is a Trappist style of brewing,” says Rick Debar, director of operations at Brewery Ommegang in Cooperstown, NY, well-known for its Belgian-style quadrupel ale called Three Philosophers.

 What exactly is a Trappist beer?
 To answer that, we need a bit of a history lesson.

-Trappists, also referred to as the Order of the Cistercians of the Strict Observance, emerged after the Roman Empire crumbled in the fifth century.
+The Trappists, also known as the Order of the Cistercians of the Strict Observance, emerged after the collapse of the Roman Empire in the fifth century.

 As monasteries changed over time, some loosened their adherence to the original rules.
 But some monks yearned for the return of the stricter Rule of St. Benedict.
-Like those who founded The Abbey of Citeaux in 1098 in southern France.
+For instance, those who founded The Abbey of Citeaux in 1098 in southern France.
 These Cistercians are the ancestors of today’s Trappists.

 The name stuck.